Principle 1: Board of Directors’ Conduct of Affairs

 Induction, Orientation and Training

 In line with best practices in corporate governance and the Singapore Code, new directors will receive a letter of appointment, which provides details on the key terms of their appointment, duties and obligations as set out in the Board Charter, Audit and Risk Management Committee Charter, Nomination and Governance Committee Charter and Remuneration Charter.
 For example, as part of the induction process, in-coming directors will be briefed on their duties in relation to conflicts of interests and disclosure of interests.
 For FY2018, no new directors were appointed.

-Directors receive updates on relevant regulatory changes from authorities including the SGX-ST, MAS, ACRA and Bermuda Monetary Authority on a quarterly basis.
+Directors receive updates on relevant regulatory changes from authorities including the SGX-ST, MAS and ACRA on a quarterly basis.
 The external auditor presents the relevant changes to the financial reporting standards to the Board, where applicable.

 During the annual strategic review, the Manager updates the Board on the market environment and outlook for the year ahead.
 A broad overview of risk vs reward environment of the year ahead including the appropriate asset allocation was discussed and decisions were made based on our risk tolerance.

 Dedicated training sessions (approximately 12 hours) were conducted for Directors in FY2017 internally